What happens if I die without a will?

 If the above scenarios still leave no beneficiary, then Ohio law continues on with additional familial heirs, which an estate planning attorney can further explain.
 If ultimately no heirs are found, then the assets go to the state of Ohio.
 If you have a will, you can leave your assets to relatives, or elsewhere, such as to a friend or charity.

-Our experienced trust and investment professionals at Park National Bank are ready to help if you would like to learn more about probate and probate avoidance.
+Our experienced wealth management professionals at Park National Bank are ready to help if you would like to learn more about probate and probate avoidance.